 Growing up in Africa there was only one thing about Christmas Day my sisters and I didn’t like: dessert.
 Insane, I know.
 What kid doesn’t like sweets?
 But dessert when I was a kid was Christmas Pudding, which was essentially a steamed fruit and nut cake slathered in brandy butter.
 My mother would spend months preparing it and she was always horrified we hid ours under our napkins.

 It’s years later now, I no longer live in Africa, and I’m sure I’d love that pudding if served today.
-That said, there’s no need to test the theory in Loudoun because there are so many other dessert options to choose from: apple, pecan and pumpkin pie; pastries, cookies and cake; even beignets - that New Orleans classic.
+That said, there’s no need to test the theory in Loudoun because there are so many other dessert options to choose from: apple, pecan and pumpkin pie; pastries, cookies, cupcakes; even beignets - that New Orleans classic.
 In short, Loudoun has some of the finest sweet treats around.

 Bilstad’s Beignets